Can You Sue a School for How It Deals with Student Misconduct?

 - Individuals with Disabilities Education Act (IDEA): Comprehensive educational data indicates that students with disabilities are more likely to run into misconduct issues.
 Under IDEA, some important legal protections are available for these students.
 Among other things, students with disabilities are entitled to a Free Appropriate Public Education (FAPE) that is suited to meet their unique needs.
 Notably, the IDEA requires parents to exhaust their administrative remedies before filing a lawsuit.

 Education law is notoriously complex.
 You do not have to navigate the legal process alone.
 A child who has been improperly denied equal educational opportunities due to the mishandling of alleged student misconduct deserves high quality representation.
-If you have any specific questions about your rights or your options, contact an experienced Montana schools & education attorney for guidance and support.
+If you have any specific questions about your rights or your options, contact a law firm, and seek legal advice from an experienced Montana schools & education attorney for guidance and support.

 If you’re interested in learning more about this area of the law, please see our overview on education law.